piabenaud/UST_ShinyMaps/README.md

 Current list:

 * Include WTW information - can someone please add this to the "Catchment Details" csv in data, or send them to me?
-* Include monitoring location markers with details - to be added as and when, will need a csv with x and y coords for locations and any relevant info.
+* Include monitoring location markers with details - to be added as and when, will just need a csv with x and y coords for locations and any relevant info.
+* Plot with number of sondes etc?

 I'll get this running online properly once we're happy with it, but in the mean time, you can run it locally.